Never Miss an Exam Update

 Chapter 14: Semiconductor Electronics: Material Devices and Simple Circuits | 14.8 Special Purpose p-n junction Diodes 14.9 Digital Electronics and Logic Gates Exercises 14.7–14.15 |

-The latest Karnataka 2nd PUC Physics Syllabus 2025 has not yet been released so the students can use the previous year's syllabus to prepare for the board exam because no new changes will be recorded in it according to the sources.
-The syllabus is one of the most important documents needed to kickstart the preparation for the board exam.
+The latest Karnataka 2nd PUC Physics Syllabus 2026 has not yet been released by the Karnataka Board however students can still use previous years’ syllabus PDF to prepare for the board exams since no new changes will be recorded.